 - Air voids enhance the permeability of concrete which reduces its durability.

-- If the concrete is not compact and impermeable, it will not be watertight and it will be less able to withstand aggressive fluids.
+- If the concrete is not compact and impermeable, it will not be watertight and will be less able to withstand aggressive fluids.

 - Moisture and air reinforcement are more likely to penetrate, causing it to rust.